MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

     \end{aligned}]]
 </div>

-which is easy to calculate.
+which is easy to work out.
 Another nice feature of this approach is that it gives us a lower bound on the model evidence [[P(X)]], because [[D_{KL}]] must be positive.

 $[[E_{\hat Q}[ \log(P(X, \theta)) - \log(\hat Q(\theta))] \le \log(P(X))]]

 (Note the sign flip; we'll maximise this quantity to minimise [[D_{KL}]].)

 For this reason, the left hand side is often called the "evidence lower bound" or ELBO.
 This is a particularly useful feature of VI, since [[P(X)]] gives a measure of model fit that can be used for model comparison and hypothesis testing.
-So maximising the ELBO will both improve our model and give an idea of how good the fit is.
+Maximising the ELBO will both improve our model and give an idea of how good the fit is.

 Calculating the ELBO still involves an integral, but because it's an expectation we can approximate it by taking samples from [[\hat Q]].